 The Order of Releases

-In 1999, the United States Mint began production of the 50 State Quarters Program.
+In 1999, the United States Mint began production of the 50 state quarters.
 Every year, five special-edition quarters would be released, each with an obverse representing a state, until a quarter had been minted for every state.
-These limited-edition coins were released into circulation in the order of which they came into statehood.
+These limited-edition coins were released into circulation in the same order the states came into statehood.